itswangchuk/12219173-COIT20261_2026T1/Week04.md

 2. Network Diagram
 ![Network-Screenshot](Images/View-Routes-12219173-network.png)

 3. Record of IP Routes
+*An IP route is an entry in a routing table that tells a device:
+Destination network -where the packet wants to go
+Next hop -which router to send it to
+Outgoing interface -which port to use*

 ![Routes-Screenshot](Images/View-Routes-12219173-host1-route.png)
 ![Routes-Screenshot](Images/View-Routes-12219173-host2-route.png)
 ![Routes-Screenshot](Images/View-Routes-12219173-router-route.png)
 ![Routes-Screenshot](Images/View-Routes-12219173-host3-route.png)

-4. Ping to other network
+5. Ping to other network
 ![Ping-Screenshot](Images/View-Routes-12219173-ping.png)

 ## Task 2: Dynamic Routing with OSPF